williamd1k0/CustomPATH/README.md

 ## Basic Usage

 1 .
-Add a program to list (a csv file) dragging an `.exe` file onto `cpatha.exe` or type the full path from cli:
+Add a program to list (a csv file) by dragging an `.exe` file onto `cpatha.exe` or type the full path from cli:

 ```shell
 $ cpatha "C:\full\path\to\executable\hello.exe"